 Detects queries currently running for longer than the specified threshold of

 1800 seconds and creates an issue with severity "warning".
-Escalates to "critical" if the query is still running after
+Escalates to "critical" if any queries are running longer than

 3600 seconds.
-Resolves automatically once the query stops running.
+Resolves automatically once these queries stop running.

 Ignores queries from backup programs (